Multi-Agent-LLMs/mallm/README.md

 The batch executor allows you to run multiple configurations of the MALLM (Multi-Agent Language Model) scheduler in sequence.
 This is useful for running experiments with different parameters or processing multiple datasets.

 ### Location
+- The batch executor [script](https://github.com/Multi-Agent-LLMs/mallm/blob/main/mallm/scripts/batch_mallm.py) is located in the `mallm/scripts` folder and is named `batch_mallm.py`.
-- A template for the batch configuration file is provided as `batch.json.template` in the `notebook` folder.
+- A [template](https://github.com/Multi-Agent-LLMs/mallm/tree/main/mallm/scripts/batch.json.template) for the batch configuration file is provided as `batch.json.template` in the same folder.

 ### Setup